myrachanto/myrachanto/README.md

 ### Hi there 👋, Myrachanto here

-I am an experienced Full Stack Web Developer with over six years of experience, specializing in Golang for more than four years.
+I am an experienced Full Stack Web Developer with over 7 years of experience, specializing in Golang for more than 5 years.
 My passion lies in developing applications using a hybrid approach, combining Domain Driven Design (DDD) and Hexagonal Architecture.
 Back-end Development:
-- More than four years of expertise in Golang for back-end development.
+- More than 5 years of expertise in Golang for back-end development.
 Front-end Development:
 - Proficient in front-end technologies such as React.js, Next.js, Qwik.js, and Tailwind CSS.
 DevOps: